Capital Dividend Account

-From a tax perspective, it may be beneficial for a corporation to realize capital gains rather than interest income, to determine when those capital gains are recognized, and to have the gains flow through the CDA.
+From a tax perspective, it may be beneficial for a corporation to realize capital gains rather than interest income, to determine when those capital gains are recognized, and to have the gains flow through a CDA.
 Capital gains are a tax-efficient type of investment income for corporations (and individuals) as they are taxable at only 50%.
-Interest income does not qualify as an eligible addition to the CDA.
+Interest income does not qualify as an eligible addition to a CDA.

 Tax rules that govern private corporations also make it more attractive to realize capital gains rather than interest income.
 Private corporations subject to the small business tax rate face a higher tax bill if their annual passive investment income exceeds $50,000.
-Any amount of passive income earned above that rate reduces access to the small business preferential tax rate, and that preferential rate is eliminated completely when passive investment income exceeds $150,000.
+Any amount of passive income earned above that rate reduces access to the small business preferential tax rate, and the preferential rate is eliminated completely when passive investment income exceeds $150,000.
 Passive investment income is comprised of interest income and eligible dividends plus 50% of capital gains.
 Therefore, emphasizing capital gains over interest income can help reduce passive investment income (also known as Aggregate Investment Income).

-Corporate class funds may provide private corporations with the potential to take advantage of the benefits of the CDA.
+Corporate class funds may provide private corporations with the potential to take advantage of the benefits of a CDA.
 Corporate class solutions are structured so that investors can realize income in the form of capital gains.
 When a company receives a capital gain, the non-taxable portion of the gain is added to the CDA, increasing its balance.
 This allows the CCPC to declare a tax-free capital dividend for its Canadian resident shareholders.
 As an extra benefit for the shareholder, this tax-free distribution doesn’t impact government benefits such as Old Age Security.

 Corporate class funds can offer the following benefits to shareholder of a CCPC:

 - Minimize passive investment income and defer taxes payable